-Liz Lemon, head writer of the sketch comedy show "TGS with Tracy Jordan", must deal with an arrogant new boss and a crazy new star, all while trying to run a successful TV show without losing her mind.
+Liz Lemon, head writer of the sketch comedy show "TGS with Tracy Jordan", must deal with an arrogant new boss and a crazy new star, all while trying to run a successful television show without losing her mind.

 A mediocre paper company in the hands of Scranton, PA branch manager Michael Scott.
 This mockumentary follows the everyday lives of the manager and the employees he "manages."
-The crew follows the employees around 24/7 and captures their quite humerous and bizarre encounters as they will do what it takes to keep the company thriving.
+The crew follows the employees around 24/7 and captures their quite humorous and bizarre encounters as they will do what it takes to keep the company thriving.
 Written by

 52 of 69 people found this review helpful.

 Was this review helpful to you?

 | Report this